-Cybersecurity education could be compared to taking an exam.
-You learn something to prepare for the test, but if you don't use that knowledge again for a long time, you forget it.
-This is often the case with cybersecurity training for employees, which takes place once or twice a year.
-Education should be an ongoing process for best results.
+Cybersecurity education may be similar to taking an exam.
+First, you learn something, and if you do not use your knowledge for a long time, you forget it.
+That might be the effect of cybersecurity training for employees, which takes place once or twice a year and then continues with occasional presentations that no one understands.

-Cyberattacks are becoming more sophisticated every day.
-But if you manage to increase the vigilance of your employees, staff members can become one of your most effective security controls.
+Whether your company's level of cybersecurity is lower or higher, cyberattacks are becoming more sophisticated.
+But if you manage to increase the vigilance of your employees, staff members can become one of the most effective security controls.

-Wondering how to come up with effective new forms of employee training?
+Wondering how to think of new forms of employee training?
 Read our interview with ESET Chief Information Security Officer Daniel Chromek.

 What about deepfakes or facial recognition systems?
 Will they also affect the form of future attacks?